Translating Classical Buddhism to Modern English

 The Fifth Sign

 23. “It’s like two strong men grabbing a weak man, taking and subduing him.
-Thus, monks, he clenches his teeth and presses his tongue against his palate.
+Monks, he clenches his teeth and presses his tongue against his palate in that way.
 He cultivates mind with mind, taking and subduing it so that bad and unskillful thoughts won’t arise.
 After cultivating mind with mind and taking and subduing it, the unskillful thoughts that arose will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 26. “Suppose bad thoughts don’t arise when a monk attends to a sign that’s related to what’s skillful, bad thoughts don’t arise when he observes those thoughts as bad and dangerous, bad thoughts don’t arise when he doesn’t attend to those thoughts, bad thoughts don’t arise when he gradually reduces those thoughts with intentional acts, and bad thoughts don’t arise when he cultivates mind with mind, taking and subduing it.
 He can act freely then, thinking about what he wants to think about and not thinking about what he doesn’t want to think about.
 If a monk thinks about what he wants to think about and doesn’t think about what he doesn’t want to think about, this is a monk whose thought follows his intent, and he freely thinks about the path.”

-27. Thus did the Buddha speak.
+27. The Buddha spoke thus.
 Those monks who heard what the Buddha taught rejoiced and approved.

 Notes